Tips and Tools

 1. Q: What is Anything for Alzheimer’s?

-A: Anything for Alzheimer’s is the name of our third party event program.
-Anyone wishing to host an independent fundraising event can do so under the umbrella of Anything for Alzheimer’s.
-Use your creative ideas, talents and passions to do Anything for Alzheimer’s.
-We make it easy for you to fundraise by taking your unique idea and making it a success.
-By registering your event through Anything for Alzheimer’s, you will have a webpage that you can personally customize with a link to share to promote your event.
-Your donors can make donations online that are automatically tax receipted and will count towards your personal fundraising goal.
-Sharing your story online will help to inspire others to do Anything for Alzheimer’s.
-Call us to find out what other ways we might be able to support your fundraising efforts.
+A: Anything for Alzheimer’s is our third party event program.
+Use your creative ideas, talents and passions to host a fundraising event in support of people living with dementia and do Anything for Alzheimer’s.
+By registering your event through our Anything for Alzheimer’s website, we will help make it easy for you to fundraise and your donors to give.
+You will get an online fundraising page that you can customize and share to promote your event.
+Remember that sharing your story online will help to inspire others to do Anything for Alzheimer’s too!
+Your donors can donate to your online page and will receive a tax receipt automatically.
+Call us to find out other ways we might be able to support your fundraising efforts.

 2. Q: How is my fundraiser different from events organized by the Alzheimer Society of B.C.?